Horsetail: benefits, dosage, contraindications

 ✪✪✪✪✪

-Clinical studies have shown that the daily intake of two tablets of dry horsetail extract or a specific combination of 540 mg of horsetail extract and calcium every two months, followed by two weeks without treatment, for up to a year can increase bone density compared to untreated postmenopausal women with osteoporosis.
-The effect of horsetail and calcium extract seems greater than that of dry horsetail extract alone.
+Clinical studies have shown that the daily intake of two tablets of horsetail dry extract or a specific combination of 540 mg of horsetail extract and calcium every two months, separated by two weeks without treatment, for a maximum of one year, can increase bone density compared with untreated postmenopausal women with osteoporosis.
+The effect of the horsetail extract and calcium appears to be greater than that of the horsetail dry extract alone.

 Posologie